scerioli/Global-Preferences-Survey/README.md

 ## Description

 In this repository, we have tried to reproduce the analysis of the article "Relationship of gender differences in preferences to economic development and gender equality" (doi: 10.1126/science.aas9899).
-To guide the reader, it is suggested to have a look at the "WhatWeDid.md", which describes step by step what has been done, from the data collection (their sources and the way we cleaned them) to the logic behind the analysis.
+To guide the reader, it is suggested to have a look at the page on Confluence https://formozoli.atlassian.net/wiki/spaces/GPS/pages/6717758/Reproduce+the+results+of+the+article, which describes step by step what has been done, from the data collection (their sources and the way we cleaned them) to the logic behind the analysis.